 What is Almond?

-Other Names in Different Countries: Almendra, Mandel, Mandorlo, Mandorla, etc.
+Different Names: Almendra, Mandel, Mandorlo, Mandorla, etc.

 - 3.5 grams of Fiber